palmagro/ggq/README.md

 # Graph Pattern Matching

 We will show how to use **PQG** library first.
-Every element (node or link) in a PQG have two flag attributes: "alpha" and "fixed". **alpha = true** means that this element in the PQG **should be matched** at least with one node in the graph fulfilling his restrictions. **"alpha = false"** means that can not exists a element in the graph fulfilling his restrictions. **fixed = true** means that this element in the PQG should be matched at least with one node in the structure under analysis. **fixed = false** means that this node/link can match with any node/link in the graph fulfilling his restrictions.
+Every element (node or link) in a PQG have two flag attributes: "alpha" and "fixed". **alpha = true** (yellow color) means that this element in the PQG **should be matched** at least with one node in the graph fulfilling his restrictions. **"alpha = false"** (red color) means that can not exists a element in the graph fulfilling his restrictions. **fixed = true** means that this element in the PQG should be matched at least with one node in the structure under analysis. **fixed = false** means that this node/link can match with any node/link in the graph fulfilling his restrictions.

 We start by creating some PQGs...